mydexchain/mydexchain/README.md

 |       100000000000 | 0.00000000003 |    +2.70   |
 |                    |               |            |
 |                    |               |    24.60   |

+### How to Backup the MyDexChain Node?

+MyDexCahin maps blocks inside PostgreSQL and it has been addressed inside dockerfile.
+All the data is saved inside **`/var/lib/docker/volumes/mydexchain`** and make sure that you **backup** the folder.

 25000 myDexChain Transaction = (1000 x 0.003) + (9000 x 0.0003) + (15000 x 0.00003) = 6.150 Fee